Political Victory Fund

-The Political Victory Fund (NRA-PVF) is the political action committee (PAC) of the National Rifle Association (NRA).
-The Fund contributes money to political campaigns of candidates endorsed by the NRA.
+The Political Victory Fund (NRA-PVF) is the political action committee (PAC) of the National Rifle Association of America (NRA).
+Founded in 1976, the Fund endorses political candidates on behalf of the NRA and contributes money to those candidate's campaigns.
+It maintains a rating system which awards grades to political candidates based on their support or opposition of gun control measures.